Adjusted Gross Income (AGI)

 Adjustments include deductions for conventional IRA contributions, alimony paid, student loan interest, and more.

-• Adjusted gross income appears on IRS Form 1040, line 37.
+• Adjusted Gross Income (AGI) appears on IRS Form 1040.

-The Marketplace uses a different figure, called modified adjusted gross income (MAGI), to determine eligibility for savings.
+The Marketplace uses a different figure, called Modified Adjusted Gross Income (MAGI), to determine eligibility for savings.

 MAGI is not a line on your tax return.
 You will need to calculate this.